Opportunities After Beloit

 Deciding to Attend

 Graduate school study requires a significant investment of time, energy, and money.
 Given that, it is important to be sure your goals and the purpose of graduate education match.
 This document can help you consider your options.

 Once you have decided to pursue graduate study, this suggested timeline can help you plan and manage the various aspects of the application process.
 We also have advice on evaluating graduate programs, letters of recommendation and crafting your personal statement.

 Beloit provides special advising to students interested in law school to assist in developing appropriate curricular choices and to maximize their chances for successful entrance into law school.

 The College deliberately does not have a single 'pre-law' major in order to allow flexibility in meeting individual needs.
 The College has a pre-law advisor to help students design the best academic program for their interests and acquire the skills needed for successfully taking the Law School Aptitude Test (LSAT) and applying to law school.
-Election of a legal studies minor or any of the courses associated with it may also aid pre-law students in contemplating a law-related career.
+Election of a Law and Justice minor or any of the courses associated with it may also aid pre-law students in contemplating a law-related career.

 The Credential Assembly Service